Chia-Network/chia-docker/readme.md

 ### Add your custom keys

-To use your own keys pass as arguments on startup (post 1.0.2 pre 1.0.2 must manually pass as shown below)
+To use your own keys pass a file with your mnemonic as arguments on startup
 ```bash
 -v /path/to/key/file:/path/in/container -e keys="/path/in/container"
 ```
-or pass keys into the running container
+or pass keys into the running container with your mnemonic
 ```bash
 docker exec -it <container-name> venv/bin/chia keys add
 ```